MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/migrate-cluster-same-hardware.md

 ## Next steps

 - Validate the cluster after migration.
 See [Validate an Azure Stack HCI cluster](validate.md).
-- To migrate Windows Server VMs to new Azure Stack HCI hardware, see [Migrate VMs to new hardware].
+- To migrate Windows Server VMs to new Azure Stack HCI hardware, see [Migrate to Azure Stack HCI on new hardware](migrate-cluster-new-hardware.md).